desktophero/oneops.github.io/_references/user/load.md

     version: '1.0'
 ```

-##Attachments
+## Attachments

-'attachements' can be used in the same level as the component attributes to declare component attachments.
+'attachments' can be used in the same level as the component attributes to declare component attachments.

 ```
 attachments: